Geoprocessing tools in ArcGIS Pro run according to the active user locale setting.

-- Use of geoprocessing tools in ArcGIS Pro
+- Geoprocessing tools in ArcGIS Pro

-- Use of ArcPy in ArcGIS Pro
+- ArcPy in ArcGIS Pro

-To demonstrate, you will use a German operating system with German (Germany) set as the user locale, compared with an English operating system with English (United States) set as the user locale.
+The following examples, compare an English operating system with German (Germany) set as the user locale, with an English operating system with English (United States) set as the user locale.

-When using an operating system with German(Germany) as the user locale, you can enter 4,5, as a comma is used as the decimal separator in Germany.
+With Germany (Germany) set as the user locale, a value of 4,5 is valid as a comma is used as the decimal separator in Germany.

-When using an operating system with English (United States) as the user locale, 4.5 is specified on the dialog box, as a period is used as the decimal separator in the United States.
+With a user locale of English (United States), a value of 4.5 is valid as a period is used as a decimal separator in the United States.

 Python in ArcGIS Pro

 The behavior observed in the Geoprocessing pane is also observed in the Python window and in ArcGIS Notebooks.
 The Python locale mirrors the user locale.